Chapter 9:

 “Is he trying to go after Marigold instead?”
 Kitezh thought once more.

 Once Kitezh got the courage, she turned to Lev.
-He had his had pressed up against the head of the horse statue.
+He had his head pressed up against the head of the horse statue.

-“That must be where that loud sound came from.”
+“That must be where that loud bang came from,” Kitezh thought.

 Lev started rubbing his hand on the horse, almost like he was petting it.
 While he was distracted, Kitezh quietly made her escape again.
-Every crumble had Kitezh looking back to make sure she had not been caught yet.
+Every crunch under her feet had Kitezh looking back to make sure she had not been caught yet.

-Finally, Kitezh placed her feed on the smooth surface of the bastion floor.
+Finally, Kitezh placed her foot on the smooth surface of the bastion floor.

 TINK!
 TINK!

 She instantly turned around.
 She saw Lev had one of his brass knuckles against the statue.
 That was where the noise came from.
-However, Kitezh looked up.
-She realized what that sound was.
+However, Kitezh looked carefully at the statue.
+She realized what Lev was doing.

 “No!” yelled Kitezh.